 Singular means one, and Plural means more than one.
-A noun that has a singular and a plural form is known as a Countable Noun; while a noun that has only a singular form is known as an Uncountable Noun.
+A noun that has a singular and as well as a plural form is known as a Countable Noun; while a noun that has only a singular form is known as an Uncountable Noun.